nivhanin/TerraChat/frontend/README.md

 # TerraChat Frontend

-A modern chat interface built with React, TypeScript, and Chakra UI.
+A modern chat interface built with React, TypeScript, and Material UI.

 ## Features